SammyShaw/SammyShaw.github.io/_posts/_2025-04-01-fantasy-bball-ranker.md

 ## The Competition

 I mentioned earlier that there is no transparency as to how the major platforms compute rankings, and to be fair, Yahoo and ESPN’s fantasy player portals don’t actually include rank numbers after the season begins.
 Nevertheless, they do provide an ostensibly rank-ordered list that can be sorted based on season totals, per-game averages, two week averages, etc. Because the order changes based on the parameter, and because the top players are congruent with other rankings, it is reasonable to assume there is a ranking algorithm working behind the scenes.
+Still, it should probably be noted that the results that follow (which would be bad for ESPN and Yahoo) are attributable to lack of clarity around what their player lists actually represent.

+ESPN provides a separate ‘updated category rankings’ list every week, but these are based on future projections – designed to help fantasy managers make replacement decisions - and they are different from the lists provided in their fantasy player portal.
+Still, it does appear that ESPN uses some type of *forecast* ranking system that accounts for injuries, even for their “season averages” list.
+Why Victor Wembanyama was listed by ESPN at the 111th position on their list, however, is a mystery.
+I would think he should either be a top 10 player by "season averages" measures, or he should be completely removed (for forecasting purposes) because he suffered a season-ending blood condition mid-way through the seaon.
+I also compare Basketball Monster's rankings.
+BBM keeps a very clear ranking system that appears to be true to real “season averages”, and it does not deviate much from the traditional *Z*-Score rankings.

-I copy/pasted the top 200 players for season averages (a.k.a. per-game) statistics on March 26, 2025 from both ESPN and Yahoo.
-I mention the date because this is a single point-in-time comparison.
+I copy/pasted the top 200 players from each of the above statistics on March 26, 2025.
+I mention the date because the following are single point-in-time comparison.
 I refreshed my own rankings on March 26, so that I’m comparing player rankings using the same player statistics.

-ESPN provides a separate ‘updated category rankings’ list every week, but these are based on future projections – designed to help fantasy managers make replacement decisions  -and they are different from the lists provided in their fantasy player portal.
-Still, it does appear that ESPN uses some type of *forecast* ranking system, that accounts for injuries, even for their “season averages” list.
-Why Victor Wembanyama was listed by ESPN at the 111th position on their list, however, is beyond me.
-He should either be a top 10 player by season averages, or he should be completely removed (for forecasting purposes) because he suffered a season-ending blood condition mid-way through the seaon

-Nevertheless, to make the comparisons fair, I removed all the currently injured players in ESPN’s top 130 from the pool of eligible players.
-That injury list includes:
-- Victor Wembanyama
-- Damian Lillard
-- Kyrie Irving
-- Jalen Johnson
-- John Collins
-- Trey Murphy III
-- Deandre Ayton
-- Dejounte Murry
-- Brandon Miller
-- Derek Lively Jr.

-With those indiscrepancies out of the way, there were also a few players in Yahoo’s and ESPN’s average rankings that were filtered out of my own player pool because they did not meet my minimum games threshold.
-These include Joel Embiid, who has only played X games this season, and [X] a player whose playing time increased only towards the end of the season.
+There were several players in Yahoo’s and ESPN’s season-average rankings that were filtered out of my own player pool because they did not meet my own minimum games threshold.
+These include Joel Embiid, who has only played 19 games this season, and Daeqwon Plowden - a player whose playing time increased only towards the end of the season, and whom Yahoo mysteriously had ranked #16.
 Although these players had ranks elsewhere, they were not in the eligible player pool and thus were removed from rank comparisons.

-I compared Basketball Monster rankings separately.
-Due to a mistake on my part, I did not scrape their rankings until 3/28/2025.
-Since two more days of NBA games had passed, I decided to compare these separately, and refreshed my own rankings on 3/28/2025 to compare them.
-Basketball Monster keeps a very clear ranking system that appears to be true to real “season averages”.
-I did not have to exclude any injured players, but players that did not meet the minimum games threshold were removed by default.

 <br>

 ## Top N Players

 I compare rankings by simulating head-to-head, 9-category matchups using the top-*n* players in each ranking system.
 I start by comparing the top 20, top 50, top 100, and top 130 (the number of active players in a 10-team league) in separate matchups using real, up-to-date, per-game statistics.

 ```python